alexcu2718/fdf/README.md

  **An Experimental**  alternative to `fd`/`find` tool for regex/glob matching, with colourised output.

 Not production-ready: API unstable, renaming pending.

-Use with caution.
+NOT IN A STATE FOR CONTRIBUTION (It works, it just hasn't got the feature set I'd like yet, see copious tests!)

 (Mostly this is done as a project to learn C+assembly, somehow just got bigger)

 **i do have benchmark suites!**

-## INTRO
+## Important Notes

-NOT IN A STATE FOR USE/CONTRIBUTION.

-I have to change the name first and make the API actually coherent (I haven't tried using it as a crate yet)

 As I fix and improve certain features, I will make it open to contributions.